maiertech/website/src/routes/posts/optimizing-lint-staged-config-js-for-prettier/index.md

 title: Optimizing lint-staged.config.js for Prettier
 author: thilo
 published: 2021-01-12
-modified: 2021-10-11
+modified: 2022-06-28
 description:
-  In this post I explain how to optimize lint-staged.config.js so Prettier can format any supported file without listing file endings in the configuration.
+  In this post, I explain how to optimize lint-staged.config.js so Prettier can format any supported file without listing file endings in the configuration.
-category: legacy
 ---

 When you use [lint-staged](https://github.com/okonet/lint-staged) to run